jhoutz/video_project_sparsebundle_creator/README.md

 1. Click "Download ZIP" in the upper right of this page
 2. Unzip and open unzipped folder
 3. Double-click the .command file of your choice

+Be sure to check out the [settings.yml](#settings.yml) file for general script settings

 new_video_project.command
 ------------